 In industry analysis, management intends to understand the attractiveness of the market or submarkets.
 Many investment decisions are based on industry analysis.
 Such analysis provides information on industry profitability, growth potential, key competitors and their success factors, distribution systems and other industry dynamics.
 Key issues in industry analysis include:

 (i) Degree of competition in the industry,

 In the analysis of market or industry attractiveness, we need also to determine the profitability of the market, which in turn, affects the profitability of the individual company.
 Most investment decisions including allocation of resources are based on expected “return on investment” (ROI).

-Michael Porter’s Five-Factor Model of industry is a useful model to analyze the profitability of the market, which is influenced the following factors:
+Michael Porter’s Five-Factor Model of industry is a useful model to analyze the profitability of the market, which is influenced by the following factors:

 Rivalry within the industry.
 Aggressive competition reduces prices and increases costs hence affect profitability.
 It depends on factors such as industry growth rate, product differences, brand identity, switching costs and exit barriers.